 On March 11, 2024, RNS, in solidarity with the Anti-Racism Charter, supported Electric Wheels Jr. Roller Derby Team to offer an introduction to roller derby for BIPOC folks ages 8-17, followed by a free open skate for all.

-Read " pdf The Upsides and Downsides of BIPOC-focused Recreational Programming (176 KB) " by Fawn, our Anti-Racism & Equity Coordinator, highlighting the pros and cons of initiatives like this event and its impacts.
+" by Fawn, our Anti-Racism & Equity Coordinator.
+It highlights the pros and cons of initiatives like this event and their impacts.